broadinstitute/firecloud-ui/README.md

 ./script/dev/start-hot-reloader.sh
 ```

 [figwheel](https://github.com/bhauman/lein-figwheel) is used to accomplish this.
+[This video](https://www.youtube.com/watch?v=j-kj2qwJa_E) gives some insight into the productivity gains available when using this technology (up to about 15:00 is all that is necessary).

 This can take around 20 seconds to completely start.
 When ready, it will display the following message:
 ```